kubernetes-sigs/lws/keps/898-group-identity/README.md

 ### Group Identity Assignment

 The pod webhook assigns each new leader pod a group key, a SHA1 over the namespace and a random 16 character string.
+A random input is required because leader pods are created through `generateName`, so at mutating admission time the pod has no name or UID to derive a key from.
 The key is stored in both the `group-index` and `group-key` labels on the leader and inherited by its workers.
 Exclusive placement continues to key off `group-key` exactly as in ordinal mode.

 ### Worker StatefulSets and Leader Address